 - M is whether the cancer has metastasized (spread) to other parts of the body.

-Anal cancer is categorized into five stages:
+Anal cancer is sorted into 5 stages:

 - Stage 0 is very early cancer that is found only in the top layer of the lining of the anus.